ignfab/voxatile/docs/dev/RandomNumbers.md

-`Seed.createRandom` will provide a `java.util.Random` object to be used to get needed sequence of random numbers. `Seed` should be *salted* with `Model` (so each model has its own sequence) and eventually with extra salt if two renderers working on same models need to have different randomness.
+`Seed.createRandom` will provide a `java.util.Random` object to be used to get needed sequence of random numbers. `Seed` should be *salted* with `Model` (so each model has its own sequence) and eventually with extra salt if two tasks working on same models need to have different randomness.

 ## Technically speaking